hoprnet/hoprd-operator/README.md

 - **ClusterHoprd**: This resource manage a cluster of related hoprd nodes.
 See the [specifications](./charts/hoprd-operator/templates/crd-cluster-hoprd.yaml) for details about what can be configured on a cluster of nodes.

-Note: Keep in mind that the `secret.secretName` and `network` attributes of a node cannot be modified.
+Note: Keep in mind that the `network` attributes of a node cannot be modified.

 ## Development